menu icon

 Entry requirements

 Students need to have: Bachelor’s degree (minimum 2.1 or equivalent) in Biological Sciences or Plant Biology.
-Employment experience with a plant breeding company or related research experience would be advantageous.
-Applicants are required to submit two references with their application - at least one of these must be related to their most recent Academic study.
-Our usual entry requirements are as follows: IELTS: 6.0 (minimum 5.5 in two components only, with 6.0 in the other two); PTE (Pearson): 64 (minimum 59 in two components only with 64 in the other two).
+Employment experience with a plant breeding company or related research experience also considered.
+Applicants are required to submit two references with their application - at least one of these must be related to your most recent academic study.

 University information